Jono711/PCSCproject/README.md

 Example: "y=2x^(2)+3x-3.5cos(9x)+sin(4.5x-2)+exp(x)+2.34".
 Another example: "y=-x^(-1/2)-3cos(x-2)+2.33exp(6.3x-6)";
-Be careful not to add any space inside the equation.
+Adding spaces should work fine but be careful not to write any "\*"

 (\*\*) The default parameters are x = {0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0} and no random displacement;